renatolinsdigital/portfolio-template/routing.md

 # Handling Client-side Routing with Netlify

 This website uses JavaScript to manage its routes and display the appropriate content for each URL.
-Since the hosting service suggested is Netlify, we need to configure the server to redirect all requests to index.html, allowing the JavaScript code to handle the client-side routing.
+Since the hosting service suggested is Netlify, we need to configure the server to redirect all requests to __index.html__, allowing the JavaScript code to handle the client-side routing.

 ## The _redirects File